-- 1. A person may not plant, cultivate, harvest, dry, or process marijuana plants inside a private residence, or inside an accessory structure to a private residence located upon the grounds of a private residence, or inside any other enclosed structure within any zoning district of the City.
-No use permit, building permit, variance, or any other permit or entitlement, whether administrative or discretionary, shall be approved or issued for any such use or activity. - 2.
-To the extent a complete prohibition on indoor cultivation is not permitted under California law, a person may not plant, cultivate, harvest, dry, or process marijuana plants inside a private residence; however, a person may plant, cultivate, harvest, dry, or process marijuana plants inside an accessory structure to a private residence located upon the grounds of a private residence, but only if the person is first issued an indoor cultivation permit by the Community Development Department.
-A person may not plant, cultivate, harvest, dry, or process marijuana plants inside any enclosed structure within any zoning district of the City that is not an accessory structure to a private residence located upon the grounds of a private residence. - 3.
-The Community Development Department will issue application and processing guidelines for the indoor cultivation permit.
-No indoor cultivation permit shall be issued prior to the release of these guidelines, and no permit shall be granted which has not complied fully with the application and processing requirements.
-The City Council may institute a fee for the indoor cultivation permit by resolution.
+1. A person may not plant, cultivate, harvest, dry, or process marijuana plants inside a private residence, or inside an accessory structure to a private residence located upon the grounds of a private residence, or inside any other enclosed structure within any zoning district of the City.
+No use permit, building permit, variance, or any other permit or entitlement, whether administrative or discretionary, shall be approved or issued for any such use or activity.

+2. To the extent a complete prohibition on indoor cultivation is not permitted under California law, a person may not plant, cultivate, harvest, dry, or process marijuana plants inside any enclosed structure within any zoning district of the City which is not either a private residence or an accessory structure to a private residence located upon the grounds of a private residence.
+Cultivation inside a private residence or an accessory structure to a private residence is limited to the amounts allowed under California law.